Marcus Pedo Vergilianus: Nomenclature

 Although a relatively obscure figure in Roman history, Vergilianus has received additional scrutiny due to the uncertainty surrounding his proper name.
 In epigraphy, he is referred to variously as Marcus Pedo Vergilianus or Marcus Vergilianus Pedo; other inscriptions refer to him simply as Pedo, or as Vergilianus.
 However, it is almost certain that these names do not comprise his complete nomenclature.
 Pedo is a Roman surname, or cognomen, not a nomen gentilicium, and while some gentilicia share the morphology of Vergilianus, this is probably an agnomen, a type of surname indicating the consul's descent from the Vergilia gens.
 In imperial times, it was not uncommon for members of the Roman aristocracy to possess extended and occasionally cumbersome nomenclature, indicating their descent from different illustrious families.
 These names could be rearranged by the bearer at will, and nomenclature was frequently abbreviated for convenience.
 Even under the Roman Republic, nomina were occasionally omitted for persons whose gentes could be inferred from familiar surnames.

 Werner Eck concludes that Vergilianus was probably a member of the Popilia gens, based on the similarity of his name with several members of that family who achieved prominence during the second century, including Gaius Popilius Carus Pedo, consul at the end of 147, Popilius Pedo Apronianus, consul in 191, and Marcus Popilius Pedo, one of the Salii Palatini.
+His name would thus have been Marcus Popillius Pedo Vergilianus.
 This reasoning is followed by Prosopographia Imperii Romani, and noted by both Olli Salomies and Ronald Syme, although elsewhere Syme mentions that Pompeius is also a possibility, since a consular by the name of Pompeius Pedo had been executed by Claudius.